Jorgemucisalumfilho/remix-projectterrareal/README.md

 You can also run 1 or more tests simultaneously across all instances.
 This way the pipeline can easily be restarted to check if a test is flaky.

-For example:Static Analysis run with remixd group3 flaky: function (browser) {
+For example:Static Analysis run with remixd group3 flaky: autocreate function (browser) {

 Now group3 of this test will be executed in firefox and chrome 80 times.